 (Modern Photo Added: 23-05-2011)

 hvn007.
 Fine house.
-This is/was a residential school for girls called the Claremont Fan Court School situared in Esher, Surrey.
-I used to deliver milk there in the 70s, it was also used in the film 'Reach For The Sky' you saw Kenneth More (Bader) and other patients on the grass in front of it portraying a convelesance home for injured airman.
-Recently segments of the series 'Hornblower' were filmed there.
-Good background from Bob Brumpton.
-Thanks.
+This is/was a residential school for girls called the Claremont Fan Court School situated in Esher, Surrey.
+I used to deliver milk there in the 1970s.
+Recently segments of the TV series 'Hornblower' were filmed there.
+Good background informatiion from Bob Brumpton.

 hvn008b.
 Same lovely factory but viewed from a meadow now occupied by King George Close, corner of Cadbury Road and Grovely Road.
 Built about 20 years ago.
 David Barnes.